School of Psychological & Social Sciences

 My main research interest is in psychological and neural mechanisms supporting grammar learning and use in adults and children.
 I explore these questions using computational models, behavioral experiments, and neuroscientific methods of sleep research.

 The studies involve learning fictitious words such as darb and spling, and their plurals (e.g. 3 darbaff) or past tenses (e.g. splung or splinged).
-Participants in these studies are re-tested at several time points after learning (e.g. 15 mins or 12 hours after learning), to investigate the influence of memory consolidation processes on the memory for the fictitious words.
+Participants in these studies are re-tested at several time points after learning (e.g. 15 mins or 12 hours after learning), to investigate the influence of consolidation processes on the memory for the fictitious words.
 In some experiments participants spend some time sleeping in the lab between training and testing while their brain activity is recorded.
+Gareth Gaskell (University of York) is a collaborator on this project.

-The role of socio-economic status and language experience in complex language skills (in collaboration with Lorna Hamilton)
+The role of socio-economic status and language experience in complex langauge skills

 In these studies we investigate the mechanism by which socio-economic status influences how quickly and efficiently we process complex language.
-With Jess Brown, the PhD student at the School, we are exploring how socio-economic status influences the type and the amount of complex language we are exposed to, and then how that exposure influences how easily we understand complex sentences, as well as the type of sentences we are likely to produce.
+With Jess Brown, a PhD student at the School, we are exploring how socio-economic status influences the type and the amount of complex language we are exposed to, and then how that exposure influences how easily we understand complex sentences, as well as the type of sentences we are likely to produce.
+Lorna Hamilton is a collaborator on this project.

 Mirković, J. & MacDonald, M. C. (2013): When singular and plural are both grammatical: Semantic and morphophonological effects in agreement.
 Journal of Memory and Language, 69, 277-298.